Being “Sandwiched” as a Caregiver: Taking It With Grace and Optimism

 Q: What piece of advice would you give other caregivers of the sandwich generation?

 LC: Allow yourself to be human.
 We are not “super people”; we make mistakes; we bitch about our situation and, at times, would prefer things to have gone differently.
 But, when the day ends, it is what it is.
 She’s my Mom and we love her and want her to be happy, comfortable, and surrounded by family.

 *Bureau of Labor Statistics, 2011.

-If you are part of the sandwich generation or are a caregiver and have your own story or caregiving advice, we’d love to hear!
-Feel free to comment below…
+If you are part of the sandwich generation and have your own story to share or caregiving advice for others, we’d love to hear in the comments below.

 Incoming search terms: